intelliware-coe-web/fast-check-workshop/README.md

 - Idempotence "The more things change, the more they stay the same"
 - Analogous function pattern "Different paths same destination"

-As an example:

-> for all lists of items such that none of the items have special prices the total is the sum of the item prices.

 # Step 2: Creating generators (15 minutes, +10 minute discussion)

 Working with the [fast-check basic arbitraries](https://github.com/dubzzz/fast-check/blob/master/documentation/1-Guides/Arbitraries.md), create a generator to generate a random item.